Antiseen: History and side projects

-After GG Allin's death in 1993, Clayton fronted Allin's surviving band, also known as The Murder Junkies, for several tours.

-In late 1994, Barry Hannibal joined the band as the drummer and has been a part of the band ever since, excluding a 5-year hiatus starting in 2006.
+In late 1994, Barry Hannibal joined the band as the drummer and has been a part of the band ever since, excluding a 5-year hiatus starting in 2006 when his daughter was born.
 In 2013, he returned to the band as the bassist.
 He is the third longest reigning member, with only Clayton and Young having been in the band longer.

-Clayton has also appeared as lead vocalist on the Alcoholics Unanimous EP Dixie Fried.
-Additionally, he was involved as vocalist in the Simon Stokes tribute band Conqueror Worm (featuring members of Rancid Vat and Poison Idea), the album 'Rock inferno' by Australian band Rupture and has an uncredited backing vocal on Hank Williams III's Damn Right, Rebel Proud.

-Clayton is also a producer; he has produced recordings by Hellstomper and Mad Brother Ward.

-The band were also charter members of the now-defunct "Confederacy of Scum."
-The COS were a loose collective of bands including Rancid Vat, Seducer, Limecell, Hellstomper, Cocknoose, Frankenstein Drag Queens From Planet 13, Hammerlock, Before I Hang, and The Tunnel Rats.
-Many of these acts would unite yearly in various cities to stage a weekend long event known as the "Supershow."

 In 2003, Antiseen staged a 20th-anniversary concert in Charlotte which featured many past members of the group participating during the show.
 The set was professionally filmed and released on DVD.

 In 2004, Steel Cage Records released a coffee table book entitled Destructo Maximus.
 The contents include interviews with current and past members of the band, testimonials of friends and fans, press clippings, reviews, and over 300 captioned photographs chronicling the band's history to that point.
 It also features fan artwork, a poster and flyer gallery, song lyrics, and a full discography.

 In 2006, TKO Records released a tribute album entitled Everybody Loves Antiseen, which features 58 various artists including Hank III, ZEKE, Thomas O'Keefe, Chaos UK, Limecell, Texas Terri Bomb and Jeff Dahl, Simon Stokes and Blowfly.

 On April 30, 2014, Clayton posted on his Facebook page that Young had died.
 It was later reported in local news that he died of a heart attack.

 Antiseen has also collaborated with Hank Williams III.
 The band has appeared on split 7-inch EPs with Hank III, Electric Frankenstein, Brody's Militia, The Hookers, and Blowfly.
 Antiseen continues to play live tour dates.